Lygia Fagundes Telles: Career

 In 1985, Telles was honored as a commander in the Order of Rio Branco by the government of Brazil.
 In 1998, she was awarded the French Ordre des Arts et des Lettres in the grade of chevalier and was honored as a grand officer of the Gabriela Mistral Order of Educational and Cultural Merit from Chile.
-In 2005 Telles won the Camões Prize, the highest literary award of the Portuguese language for her body of works.
+In 2005 Telles won the Camões Prize, the highest literary award of the Portuguese language for her body of work.
 As of 2013, she was one of the four female members of the Brazilian Academy of Letters.
 Her books have been translated into Czech, English, French, German, Italian, Polish, Spanish, Swedish, and been reprinted in multiple editions in Portuguese.
 She was nominated for the 2016 Nobel Prize in Literature by the Brazilian Writers' Union.

 Death

 Telles died on 3 April 2022 in São Paulo from natural causes, aged 103.
 A public wake was held at the Academia Paulista de Letras and her body was cremated the following day at Vila Alpina Cemetery in São Paulo.
 Governor of São Paulo Rodrigo Garcia declared three days of mourning in the state.